fijiwebdesign/mysql-backups-s3-google-cloud/README.md

 ## Deploy to Google Cloud

 Run gcloud run docker deploy script to build a docker image and push it to gcr.io/$PROJECT_ID/mysql-backup then deploy this image

+The build does not includ the `.env` file and `secrets/` folder for security.

+You have to supply the env variables to your build using the google cloud UI or the yaml file after you create the cloud run job.

 ```sh
 sh ./scripts/gcloud-deploy-docker.sh